enyone/blog/_drafts/2017-01-07-Randomness-in-systems.md

 Linux kernel provides you pseudorandom data derived from the content of this entropy pool.
 There is file called `/dev/random` which is not a static file but a file provided by the kernel itself.
-Every time you read from this file kernel will give you pseudorandom data from its entropy pool.
+Every time you read from this file kernel will give you pseudorandom data derived from the content of its entropy pool.

 ```sh
 # Read first 10 bytes and present as base64 encoded